PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late Swish passthrough direct result characterization checkpoint

+The indexed Swish transpose-passthrough owner returns the fixed one-key dictionary `rewritten_swish_transpose_passthrough_chains`.
+It accepts optional GraphIndex, LayoutState, rewrite-limit, and candidate inputs.
+Successful plans perform indexed graph edits, layout synchronization, and unused-tensor pruning;
+an empty or rejected candidate set returns zero.

+The lowerer has one raw direct wrapper call with the live LayoutState.
+It remains between retained late dequant/unary-fanout results and the distinct Squeeze/Unary/ExpandDims passthrough owner.
+Layout-recovery also selects the public owner at index 5 with ModelIR and LayoutState only.

+Passing contracts freeze the fixed schema, owner and wrapper defaults, wrapper forwarding, successful-plan cleanup, exact direct arguments and neighbors, sole direct wrapper occurrence, and nested selection index and keyword contract.
+A strict expected-failure contract selects the unconsumed observation target `_late_swish_transpose_passthrough_stats` only for the raw direct call.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.58s`
+- indexed owner, layout-recovery, dequant/unary-fanout boundary, architecture, pass-efficiency, and direct Swish rewrite coverage:
+  `366 passed, 1 xfailed in 18.67s`
+- 105 branch-changed test files: `1662 passed, 1 xfailed in 31.40s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+No test assertion failed.
+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change matching or application logic, GraphIndex/candidate handling, rewrite- limit semantics, guarded pruning, result schema, wrapper forwarding, layout-recovery selection, direct arguments, call order, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.